National Public School, Chennai: Houses

 The houses are identified by the colour of the flag.
 The houses are awarded points based on their performance in extra-curricular activities - especially Running (track).

 Extra-curricular activities

 Students have won awards in fields such as elocution, music (Carnatic, devotional and folk), dance and sports.
 The school has won the rolling trophy many times in the Students Book Fair.

 The school has won prizes in Quizzes including ESPN Quiz and Young World Quiz.

 NPS has a cultural event called Impressionz which is organised by the school students for other students in the city.
 It was started in 2000 as Blossom 2K and has attracted students from many schools of Chennai.
 In 2009 the event's name was changed to Impressionz by students.

-Sports

-The school encourages students to participate in sports activities both in and outside.
+The school encourages students to participate in sports activities.
+S. Shrikrishna of the school won the sub-junior Billiards Nationals titles in 2017.